 We are committed to making the borough a cleaner, greener and safer place to live, but to do this, we need your help.

 The Street Champion network of volunteers act as the eyes and ears of the community.
-They help improve an area by reporting faults, looking after the environment and encouraging neighbours and friends to get more involved in community events and activities.
+They help improve an area by litter picking, reporting fly-tipping, looking after the environment and encouraging neighbours and friends to get more involved in community events and activities.
 So why not help make Dacorum a better place for all to live and work?